Nainital Travel Guide

 Best Time to Visit Nainital: March to May & December to February

 Peak Season: April to May & December to January

 Nainital Weather: Summer: Maximum - 24°C and Minimum - 14°C

 Winter: Maximum - 13°C and Minimum - 0°C

 At a distance of 66 km from Ramnagar, 294 km from Delhi and 278 km from Dehradun, Nainital is a beautiful hill station in Uttarakhand and headquarters of Nainital district in the Kumaon foothills of Himalayas.
 It is one of the most popular hill resorts in India and also one of the top places to experience Uttarakhand tourism.
-It is also among the popular 2 day trip near Delhi and one of the top hill stations near Delhi.
+It is also among the popular 2 day trip near Delhi and also one of the top places to visit near Delhi.